Koodattu/Koodattu/README.md

 - 💼 I am mostly experienced in
   - Desktop applications with C#, .NET Framework, WPF, WinForms
-  - Windows Services

 - 🛠️ I have some experience with
   - Android mobile apps with Java
-  - Flutter/Dart for cross-platform mobile apps and web
+  - Flutter/Dart for cross-platform mobile apps
-  - Python scripting
+  - Flask and Python scripts
-  - Java Spring Boot backend
+  - Java backend with Spring Boot
-  - ASP.NET Web API
+  - ASP.NET Web API with C#
   - Microsoft SQL and PostgreSQL databases

 - 🌱 I'm always interested in learning more and improving myself, so I'm currently studying in my free time